jchip/filter-scan-dir/README.md

 `options`:

 - `dir` - directory to scan
+- `includeRoot` - add the root dir passed in to the result
 - `filter` - callback to filter files
 - `ignoreExt` - array of extensions to ignore. ext must include `.`, ie: `".js"`
 - `filterExt` - array of extensions to include, apply after `ignoreExt`.